Jaylon Jones (American football, born 2002)

-Jaylon Jones (born April 3, 2002) is an American football cornerback for the Texas A&M Aggies.
+Jaylon Jones (born April 3, 2002) is an American professional football cornerback for the Indianapolis Colts of the National Football League (NFL).
+He played college football for the Texas A&M Aggies.

-High school career
+Early life

 Jones attended Byron P. Steele II High School in Cibolo, Texas.
 As a senior in 2019 Under Armour All-American.
 A five-star recruit, Jones committed to Texas A&M University to play college football.

 College career

 Jones started all 10 games as a true freshman at Texas A&M in 2020.
 He finished the season with 30 tackles and one interception.
 As a sophomore in 2021, he started all 13 games, recording 35 tackles and two interceptions.
 He returned to A&M as a starter in 2022.

+Professional career

+Pre-draft

+NFL draft analyst Cory Giddings of Bleacher Report ranked Jones as the 16th best cornerback in the draft (114th overall) and projected him to be a fourth round pick.
+Scouts Inc. listed Jones as the 27th best cornerback prospect (211th overall) in the draft.
+NFL.com media analyst Lance Zierlein projected him to be a fourth round pick.